Contact Us

 Karen Kasza

 Karen had a fantastic time visiting Vanderbilt to give the Physics Colloquium!
-Many thanks to Shane Huston for the invite and for hosting a great visit!
+Many thanks to Shane Hutson for the invite and for hosting a great visit!

 Karen Kasza